breakfastquay/bqresample/README.md

 A small C++ library wrapping various audio sample rate conversion libraries.

+Covers libsamplerate, Intel IPP, libresample, and Speex resampler implementations.
+Note however that libsamplerate is now the recommended option on every platform, so for new applications there is probably no good reason not to use it directly.
+Suitable for Windows, Mac, and Linux.

 Requires the bqvec library.

 This code originated as part of the Rubber Band Library written by the